scop/bash-completion/README.md

 **Q. How can I override a completion shipped by bash-completion?**

-A. Install a local completion of your own appropriately for the desired command, and it will be loaded before the one shipped by us.
-See the next answer for details where to install it.
+A. Install a local completion of your own appropriately for the desired command, and it will take precedence over the one shipped by us.
+See the next answer for details where to install it, if you are doing it on per user basis.
+If you want to do it system wide, you can install eagerly loaded files in `compatdir` (see a couple of questions further down for more info) and install a completion for the commands to override our completion for in them.

+   If you want to use bash's default completion instead of one of ours, something like this should work (where `$cmd` is the command to override completion for): `complete -o default -o bashdefault $cmd`

 **Q. Where should I install my own local completions?**